Caifanes: National success

 By this time, Caifanes along with Maná, Fobia, Maldita Vecindad, La Lupita, Café Tacuba and Los Amantes de Lola, helped to move Mexican rock toward a wider audience and catapulted the Rock En Español movement of the 1990s.

 In 1992, Caifanes released El Silencio (The Silence).
 Recorded in Wisconsin and produced by Adrian Belew of King Crimson, El Silencio had a more direct guitar driven sound.
 "No Dejes Que" (Don't Let It), "Estas Dormida" (You're Sleeping), "Debajo de Tu Piel" (Under Your Skin), and the soaring "Nubes" (Clouds) went on to become Mexican rock staples.
 The influence of Belew, who also played guitar on the album, was felt strongest in "Hasta Morir" (Until Death), "Tortuga" (Turtle) and "Vamos a Hacer un Silencio" (Let's Make a Silence).
 With its string of hits and hybrid of rock and traditional Mexican music, El silencio is considered to be one of the most influential records of the Rock En Español genre.
 Caifanes toured extensively in support of it.
 By this time, the group had started to make inroads into Central and South America as well as in the United States.
 In August 1992, Caifanes sold out the Hollywood Palladium.
 In 1993, Caifanes became the first Mexican rock group to sell out Palacio de los Deportes in Mexico City.

 By late 1993, Caifanes became a three piece with the exit of Romo and Herrera.
 Federico Fong filled in on bass guitar and Yann Zaragoza played keyboards.
 El nervio del volcán (The Volcano's Nerve, 1994, released by BMG, showed Caifanes with a heavier, more progressive sound.
 Without the distractions of Romo's lively and fluid bass guitar playing or Herrera's atmospheric keyboards, Marcovich's staccato guitar work, Alfonso's polyrythmic drumming and Hernandez's brooding and haunting vocal style became even more prominent.
 "Afuera" ("Outside"), the first single, fused rock grooves with an ethnic-inspired guitar solo.
-"Aquí No Es Así" ("Here Is Not Like That ") and "Ayer Me Dijo Un Ave" ("Yesterday a Bird said to me...") became radio favorites.
+"Aquí No Es Así" ("It's Not Like That Here") and "Ayer Me Dijo Un Ave" ("Yesterday a Bird said to me...") became radio favorites.
 "Aquí No Es Así" achieved great success in Mexico and several countries of Latin America.
 It became the last massive hit of the band, shortly before their break up, and its music video, directed by Carlos Marcovich (Alejandro's brother, who also directed "Afuera") tells the history of the Spanish conquest of the Aztec Empire in just one shot.

 In 1994, Caifanes were at the height of their popularity and was, along with Maná, one of Mexico's top stadium rock acts, selling out stadiums in Mexico and large venues throughout Latin America and the United States.
 They were a staple on Latin MTV, Rock en Español radio and appeared regularly at music festivals.
 In 1994, Caifanes opened for the Rolling Stones in Mexico City and participated in Peter Gabriel's WOMAD festival.